goncalves-lab/waddR/README.md

 See the documentation of the Single Cell testing function `?wasserstein.sc` and the test for zero expression levels `?testZeroes` for more details.

-# Documentation
+## Documentation

 We have included detailed examples of how to use all functions provided with `waddR` in our vignettes.
-They are available online [here](https://github.com/goncalves-lab/waddR) (update this link!) or from an R session with the following command:
+They are available online [here](https://github.com/goncalves-lab/waddR) *(update this link once it is final)* or from an R session with the following command:
 `browseVignettes("waddR")`

-# Running Tests

-Tests can be run by calling `test()` from the `devtools` package.
-All tests are implemented using the `testthat` package and reside in `tests/testhat`

 # References

+*Update this once the citation is final*: Schefzik and Goncalves 2019